100 years ago, a succession of events unfolded across a ten-year period that would redefine the island of Ireland and its people forever.

 Conscription for Ireland

-Military Service Bill (including Ireland) introduced in Westminster on 9 April, and Irish Convention proposal rejected by government.
-The conscription bill receives royal assent on 18 April, expanding age of compulsion to include all males aged 18-51 (with qualifications).
-Representative gathering of nationalists (including Irish Labour, the Catholic Church, and all nationalist parties) at Mansion House, Dublin coordinate opposition to conscription.
+Military Service Bill introduced in Westminster on 9 April, and Irish Convention proposal rejected by government.
+The bill receives Royal Assent on 18 April, expanding the age of compulsion to include all males aged 18–51.
+Representative gathering of Nationalists (including Irish Labour, the Catholic Church, and all Nationalist parties) at Mansion House, Dublin coordinate opposition to conscription.

 1918